Boca Raton Travel Guide

 Weather

 The weather in Boca Raton changes drastically throughout the year.
 The city is situated near a large body of water, so the water temperature is subject to seasonal changes.
-The warmest months are July and August, with average temperatures reaching over eighty degrees.
-The coolest months are December and January, with average water temperatures below seventy-five degrees.
+The warmest months are July and August, with average temperatures reaching over 80°F. The coolest months are December and January, with average water temperatures below 75°F.

 There are a few distinct seasons in Boca Raton, each with its own set of weather patterns.
 The weather in Boca Raton can be classified into two major groups, wet and dry seasons.
 Wetter months include August, which averages 18.6 days with 0.04 inches of rain, while the drier months are October and May.